-Although ADR is worth considering in most cases, there are certain cases where ADR is clearly better suited than others.
-The issue confronting parties, attorneys, businesses and insurance representatives is whether ADR offers some advantage over the ordinary course of negotiation, litigation, pretrial discovery and the costs, frustration and uncertainty involved in trial to resolve a case.
+Although DR is worth considering in most cases, there are certain cases where DR is better suited than others.
+The issue confronting parties, attorneys, businesses, and insurance representatives is whether DR offers some advantage over the ordinary course of negotiation, litigation, and pre-trial discovery, as well as the costs, frustration, and uncertainty involved in trial to resolve a case.
 Factors relevant to that decision are discussed herein.

-Advantages of ADR:
+Advantages of DR:

 COST SAVINGS.
-The primary reason why litigation is so expensive in Massachusetts is well known: pretrial discovery and discovery-related motion practice.
-According to a recent study of the federal courts by the Brookings Institute, 60% of the cost of litigation is attributable solely to pre-trial discovery.
+The primary reasons why litigation is so expensive in Massachusetts are well known: pre-trial discovery and discovery-related motion practice.
+According to a study of the federal courts by the Brookings Institute, 60% of the cost of litigation is attributable solely to pre-trial discovery.
 Further, the cost for the personal appearance of expert witnesses at trial, generally required by the trial court's evidentiary rules, is extremely high.
-ADR's simplified procedures, which allow in many cases for the presentation of expert testimony and other documentary evidence by affidavits and written submissions, generally result in lower legal costs and accrued discovery expenses.
-The fees for written submissions, generally result in lower legal costs and accrued discovery expenses.
-The fees for arbitration vary from provider to provider but are a fraction of what discovery and trial in the Court system would cost parties.
-Please refer to MDRS fees at our website http://www.mdrs.com.
+DR's simplified procedures, which allow in many cases for the presentation of expert testimony and other documentary evidence by affidavits and written submissions, generally result in lower legal costs and accrued discovery expenses.
+The fees for DR vary from provider to provider, but are a fraction of what discovery and trial in the Court system would cost parties.
+Please refer to MDRS fees at www.mdrs.com/fees/.

 TIME SAVINGS.
 Litigation in the Courts is often delayed by the backlog of pending cases.
 A trial in the court system could take two years or more after suit is filed.
-Although most courts have improved their efficiency by reducing their case backlogs over the past years, often due to the success of ADR processes, continuing budgetary cuts have dramatically impacted the Courts and their ability to effectively handle the number of cases presently in litigation.
+Although most courts have improved their efficiency by reducing their case backlogs over the past years, continuing budgetary cuts have dramatically impacted the Courts and their ability to effectively handle the number of cases presently in litigation.

-On the other hand, cases submitted to mediation or arbitration with a private ADR provider such as MDRS can often be scheduled for hearing within days of submission, depending on the needs and availability of the parties.
-Most ADR providers render final and binding arbitration decisions anywhere from 10 to 20 days from the close of the hearing.
+On the other hand, cases submitted to mediation or arbitration with a private DR provider such as MDRS can often be scheduled for hearing within days of submission, depending on the needs and availability of the parties.
+Many DR providers render final and binding arbitration decisions between 10 to 20 days from the close of the hearing.

 CONVENIENCE.
-Unlike the scheduling of a trial by the court, with ADR the parties select a mutually convenient time and place for a hearing.
-Last minute postponements and delays, often resulting when a court is not ready for the case to commence as scheduled, are generally avoided by using ADR.
-Last minute calls by court clerks saying that the court needs you to commence trial tomorrow do not occur when using ADR.
+Unlike the scheduling of a trial by the court, with DR the parties select a mutually convenient time and place for a hearing.
+Last minute postponements and delays, often resulting when a court is not ready for the case to commence as scheduled, are avoided by using DR. Last minute calls by court clerks saying that the court needs you to commence trial tomorrow do not occur when using DR.

 FLEXIBILITY.
-Using ADR, the parties can tailor a dispute resolution process that will work best for them based on each individual case, whether, for example, non-binding mediation, binding arbitration or perhaps binding high-low arbitration.
-Using ADR, the parties often can retain greater control over the manner in which their dispute is resolved than they would if they opted for trial in the court.
+Using DR, the parties can tailor a dispute resolution process that will work best for them based on each individual case, whether, for example, non-binding mediation, binding arbitration, or perhaps binding high-low arbitration.
+With DR, the parties retain greater control over the manner in which their dispute is resolved than they would if they opted for trial within the court system.

 CHOICE OF NEUTRAL.
-Using ADR, the parties mutually select the arbitrator(s) who will decide the case, or the mediator who will assist them in resolving their dispute, having at their review detailed background materials.
+Parties utilizing DR mutually select the arbitrator(s) who will decide the case, or the mediator who will assist them in resolving their dispute, and are able to review detailed biographical materials.
 In the courts, the parties do not know which judge their case will be assigned to, nor what experience that judge may have in the particular field of law that their case involves.
-If a jury trial is requested, ordinarily the decision makers on the jury have no experience in the law or in the valuation of cases.
-ADR providers such as MDRS offer retired judges or experienced attorneys as neutrals who have training and experience in the particular area of law involved in each case.
+If a jury trial is requested, the decision makers on the jury ordinarily have no experience in the law or in the valuation of cases.
+DR providers, such as MDRS, offer retired judges or experienced attorneys as neutrals who have training and experience in the particular area of law involved in each case.